Skip to main content

 KnoxCall assumes a role in your account via STS using a customer-supplied role_arn and external_id.
 Create a role with this trust policy in your account:

-KnoxCall publishes <KNOXCALL_AWS_ACCOUNT_ID> in the admin UI under Settings → Security → Tenant KMS.
+KnoxCall shows <KNOXCALL_AWS_ACCOUNT_ID> in the BYOK setup wizard (Settings → Security → Tenant Master Key → Customer KMS → Set up BYOK, AWS step) along with a ready-to-paste copy of this trust policy; it’s also returned by GET /admin/tenant-kms/provider-identity.
 The <your-chosen-external-id> is anything you generate (UUID is fine) — you’ll paste it into the admin UI.
 Attach this inline policy to the role, restricted to the one KMS key:

 3. Configure the tenant in KnoxCall

-In the admin UI: Settings → Security → Tenant KMS → Add provider → AWS KMS.
+In the admin UI: Settings → Security → Tenant Master Key → Customer KMS → Set up BYOK, select AWS KMS.
 Provide:

 • AWS region of the KMS key.